France foiled 3 attack plots targeting the Paris Olympics, prosecutor says

 PARIS — (AP) — French authorities foiled three plots to attack the Olympic and Paralympic Games in Paris and other cities that hosted the summer events, the national counterterrorism prosecutor said on Wednesday.

-Olivier Christen said the plots included plans to attack " Israeli institutions or representatives of Israel in Paris" during the July 26 to Aug.
+Olivier Christen said the plots included plans to attack " Israeli institutions or representatives of Israel in Paris" during the July 26-Aug.
 11 Olympic competition.
 The prosecutor told broadcaster France Info that "the Israeli team itself was not specifically targeted."
-He did not give further details.
+He didn't give further details.

 France was on its highest security alert in the months ahead of the Olympics and Paralympics, which wrapped up last week.
 During preparations for the Games, Interior Minister Gerald Darmanin repeatedly warned that security threats included those from Islamic extremist groups, violent environmental activists, far-right groups and cyberattacks from Russia or other adversaries.

-Note: This story has been corrected to show that the name of the stadium in Saint-Etienne is Geoffroy-Guichard, not Geoffroy.